meetshingala7/E-commerce-Sentiment-Analysis-with-Amazon-Review-Data/README.md

 5. Removal of the stopwords from that dataset.<br>
 6. Removal of all the digits.<br>

-Here, I used the Snow Stemmer from sklearn.s
+Here, I used the Snow Stemmer from sklearn.stem.SnowballStemmer

 | Models |Accuracy with TFIDF vectorizer  | Accuracy with CV vectorizer |